collabdotcloud/docs.collab.cloud/docs/admin/report-to-chain.md

     - User 3
         - User 4

-In this example User 1 is the manager of Users 2 and 3 and User 3 is the manager of User 4.
+In this example, User 1 is the manager of Users 2 and 3 and User 3 is the manager of User 4.
 User 1 could for example be a CEO, User 3 a manager and users 2 and 4 employees managed by the CEO and the manager respectively.

 ## Editor

-In the Editor tab you can make changes to the current Report-to Chain using Drag and Drop.
+In the Editor tab, you can make changes to the current Report-to Chain using Drag and Drop.
 The tree has the same structure as the one under 'View & Export'.

 When dragging users you can think of it as setting a user as managed by another.

 Meaning if you drag 'User A' from somewhere and drop it on 'User B' you are setting 'User A' as managed by 'User B'.

-To the right of the drag and drop editor you can see the exact changes that will be made.
+To the right of the drag and drop editor, you can see the exact changes that will be made.
 It should now read:

 "Setting User A as manager by User B" // TODO check exact phrasing